TG9541/stm8ef/README.md

                .
 ................
 ```
-Please note that some PC serial interfaces require matching logic levels (e.g. a low drop diode, or buffers).
+Please note that some PC serial interfaces require matching logic levels (e.g. a low drop diode, a pull-up resistor, or buffers).

 ## Steps for creating a new board variant